Qualities of a Great Sales Manager

 - Listens to others for guidance.
 How well does the person receive feedback?

-- Willingness to take risks
+- Are willing to take risks

-- Researching new ways of doing things
+- Discover new ways to do things

-- Reviewing data to explore areas for improvement and growth
+- Explore areas for improvement and growth

 - Establish forecasts and predict outcomes